eftl93/Mercury-Robotics-Challenge-Robot/README.md

 # MERCURY ROBOTICS ROBOT

 ## Overall Project
 This repository contains code, schematics and other material for a mobile robot.
-The objective of the robot was to accomplish the following tasks:
+The objective of the robot is to accomplish the following tasks:
 ### 1. It needs to be controlled remotely
 ### 2. It should be capable of goiang through an obstacle course
 ### 3. It should be able to perform maneuvers in the minimum amount of time
 ### 4. It must be able to pick-up and drop-off a payload
+### 5. It must be design in a modular manner for easy future upgrades

 ![IMG_7032-25](https://user-images.githubusercontent.com/86902176/210485465-72bf009b-7da3-450a-979c-4d90989f97b9.jpg)

 ## Level 0 Design
-In order to accomplish the listed goals, the robot was implemented with the following features:
+In order to accomplish the listed goals, the robot is implemented with the following features:
 ### 1. Use Wi-Fi for the remote communication between the robot and the host computer
 ### 2. Send video from a USB camera to the host computer
 ### 3. Use servos to pan and tilt the camera